aligneddev/ADOYamlTemplates/README.md

 These templates can be reused in other repositories by including them in the pipeline and passing in variable values.

+These are for OnPremise environments, the Azure pipeline YAML can be found in Microsoft documentation.

 I'm using the resources to show how the templates can be in a different repo than the pipelines and source code.

 ```yaml